determined-ai/determined/docs/setup-cluster/_index.rst

 .. note::

-   Administrators should first consult the :ref:`advanced-setup-checklist` when setting up Determined for an organization.
+   Administrators should first consult :ref:`advanced-setup-checklist` when setting up Determined for an organization.

 *******
  Local